 Now, with that context, here is my problem.
 With all of the OT warnings, and the advice of Jesus that implies action stated by these warnings, does it matter if you hang with people who knowingly do exactly what God says not to do?

 The first resurrection day was the first day of the week, the day we call Sunday, following the week containing Passover.
 Nowhere in the Bible are we told to even celebrate this day in memory of the resurrection, much less use it as a replacement for the only day the God made Holy.
-Most feel that we should not keep Passover (well, we don't call it Passover even though we sort of keep the "supper" idea of it).
+Most feel that we should not keep Passover (well, we don't call it Passover even though we sort of keep the "supper" idea of it) because it's Jewish.
 However, Passover occurred in the week immediately before the real Resurrection Sunday, so we know when to remember the real Resurrection Day, even if we are never told by our pastors to celebrate the Passover itself - the real holiday of the season.

 That confuses me, in that we do not keep the Passover because it is too "Jewish", but we do take the "flesh and blood" part of the ceremony seriously.
 We do this even though God said that His people (all believers in Him, including the Gentiles) should keep the whole feast (1 Corinthians 5:8